oreillymedia/production-resources/oriole/index.md

     5. Exit out of LaunchBot by closing the browser window.
     6. You can now commit the changes back to the GitLab repo, so others can see your work.

-## Committing Your Changes back to GitLab
+## Committing Your Changes Back to GitLab

 On the command line: